 Most economic commentators forecast that pressures on public finances will continue for the foreseeable future.
 The Board recognises the impact of this difficult financial climate on its constituent authorities and as a consequence it continues to seek to generate efficiencies where possible.
-A previous Financial Budget Strategy to 2023/24 was approved in June
+A previous Financial Budget Strategy to 2023/24 was approved in June 2019.

-2019.
 This has been updated in June 2022 to refresh the Strategy and to extend the timeframe to 2025/2026.
 The Financial Strategy assists in managing a number of key risks which directly impact on the funding available to deliver the Board's objectives.
 It also identifies a future strategy in respect of financial reserves.
-The Board's Strategy will continue to be revised annually, with consideration given to any changes in the financial horizon, and will be presented to the Board.
+The Board's Strategy is revised annually with consideration given to any changes in the financial horizon, which will be presented to the Board.